 Across the road, a path leads on to a secluded, shingle beach with views eastwards towards Glencoe and westwards towards the Isle of Mull.

 There is free Wi-Fi, along with a TV/DVD player and a Bluetooth music system.

 Laundry facilities are also available.

-Perfect as a base for exploring the Highlands and touring on to Skye and the western isles, The Loft offers the flexibility of short stays for three or more nights, self-catering.
+Perfect as a base for exploring the Highlands and touring on to Skye and the western isles, The Loft offers the flexibility of short stays for four or more nights, self-catering.

 We look forward to welcoming you as our guests.

 The Loft is exclusively yours for the duration of your stay and shares our front door for access.

 There is ample car parking which is private and secure.

 You can reach the shingle beach by crossing the road.